berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 ========================================================

 This document describes GLX, the OpenGL extension to the X Window System.
-It refers to concepts discussed in the OpenGL speci cation, and may be viewed as an X speci c appendix to that document.
+It refers to concepts discussed in the OpenGL specification, and may be viewed as an X specific appendix to that document.
 Parts of the document assume some acquaintance with both the OpenGL and X.

 In the X Window System, OpenGL rendering is made available as